No matter how you keep your garden looking neat, there can still be stubborn and unwanted plants that keep getting in the way.

 2. Giant hogweed

-Once you or your pet come in contact with its sap under direct sunlight, it can immediately cause an intense burn or blistering.
-And if you get it in your eyes, you may become temporary or permanent blindness.
+Though it’s not one of the plants that can kill your pets, once they come in contact with a giant hogweed’s sap under direct sunlight, it can immediately cause an intense burn or blistering.
+And if you get it in your eyes, you may become temporarily or permanently blind.

 Giant hogweeds can reach over 3m in height.
 And although landowners are not legally obligated to eliminate this plant in the UK, unlike the Japanese knotweed, it is prohibited to be responsible for the growth of this destructive weed.
 Once caught, local authorities will work to remove them in public areas.